Teaching Methods: Elementary Language Arts – med552 (3 credits)

-In this course, participants explore the theories, models, and strategies for teaching and learning the components of the language arts program for elementary school.
-Participants are provided opportunities to acquire knowledge and to apply strategies for teaching reading, writing, listening, speaking, viewing, and visual representing.
-Assessment in language arts is also examined.
+This course explores theories, models, and strategies for teaching and learning language arts in the elementary school.
+Participants explore and apply strategies for teaching reading, writing, listening, and speaking.
+Technology and assessment in language arts is also examined.

-Determine appropriate strategies for teaching language arts and best practices.
+- Determine appropriate strategies and best practices for teaching language arts.

-Analyze the influence of instructional approaches for integrating the language arts.
+- Analyze the influence of instructional approaches for integrating language arts.

 Teaching Reading Fundamentals

 - Describe strategies to foster children's interest in literacy.

 - Integrate aesthetic and efferent reading across the curriculum.

 - Apply the fundamentals of the reading process to teaching reading.

 - Demonstrate how to teach the writing process.

 - Examine strategies for teaching spelling, grammar, and handwriting.